yachagye/korean-classical-chinese-punctuation/README.md

 ### Disclaimer

 The punctuation prediction results of this program may not be perfect.
 For important academic materials or publications, please use after expert review.

-Disclaimer
-The punctuation prediction results of this program may not be perfect.
-For important academic materials or publications, please use after expert review.